 We learned that children don’t come with a ‘one size fits all’ tag.
 Each child has different needs that need to be met and just as life is a journey and not a destination, so is raising a human being.

-All the behavioral techniques and approaches I had learned in my schooling and career could only get me so far.
-I had to dig deeper and get to know the unique human being I was raising to figure out how she could best learn and succeed because what we were doing was failing miserably.
+All the behavioral techniques and approaches for disciplining a child I had learned in my schooling and career could only get me so far.
+I had to dig deeper and get to know the unique human being I was raising, to figure out how she could best learn and succeed because what we were doing was failing miserably.

-These strategies can be effective in shaping behavior for some kids (although the strategies still fail to get at the root of the problem, teach the skills needed for success, and pose the risk of leading to anxiety and low self-confidence down the road), but they will NOT be effective for a strong-willed spirited child.
+These strategies can be effective in shaping behavior for some kids (although the strategies still fail to get at the root of the problem, teach the skills needed for success, and pose the risk of leading to anxiety and low self-confidence down the road), but they will NOT be effective for disciplining a strong willed child.

 Not only do these quick surface level approaches not work to help a spirited strong-willed child gain internal values or motivation to do the right thing because they want to, they also create a rift of frustration and disconnect in the parent-child relationship, making an uphill batter feel even more difficult for everyone involved.